xGauss05/QuestsAndMissions/README.md

 ## Types of Sidequests and Missions
 There are several kinds of side quests.
 As many as the imagination allows.
 I will include the most essential ones here.

-* Fetch Quests: require the player to collect a requested item
+* **Fetch Quests**: require the player to collect a requested item
-* Kill Quests: the player must kill a certain individual, typically being the target a monster
+* **Kill Quests**: the player must kill a certain individual, typically being the target a monster
-* Escort Quests: the player must take the requesting NPC (or another person) from point A to point B.
+* **Escort Quests**: the player must take the requesting NPC (or another person) from point A to point B.
 Typically, this form of mission involves the NPC joining temporarily as a guest party member in RPG games.
-* Delivery Quests: the player must deliver an item given by the requesting NPC to another NPC.
+* **Delivery Quests**: the player must deliver an item given by the requesting NPC to another NPC.
-* Push The Button Quests: activate a lever, magic stone, button.
+* **Push The Button Quests**: activate a lever, magic stone, button.
 Usually this type of quests are a transition to bigger side quests.
-* Mystery Quests: a mystery script, a riddle, all found by the player where he will need to decypher them in order to finish this quest.
+* **Mystery Quests**: a mystery script, a riddle, all found by the player where he will need to decypher them in order to finish this quest.
-* Lore Quests: a series of quests that explain a part of the story or world where the player character is involved
+* **Lore Quests**: a series of quests that explain a part of the story or world where the player character is involved

 Try to make different combinations with the aftermentioned types of sidequests and missions.
 The more variety you combine, the greater the effect of volume will have on your game.
 For example, you can combine delivery, fetch and kill quests.